kwatts-4/beta-decay-chains/README.md

   * Click Download ZIP
   * Unzip the file and move the directory into a directory of your choice

-## Input
+## Startup

 From the console, navigate to the directory called `beta-decay-chains`.
 If you downloaded the zip file rather than cloning the repository, the directory will be called `beta-decay-chains-main`.

-Once there, enter the command `python src/chain_generator/interface.py`.
-This will launch the program.
+**Once there, enter the command `python src/chain_generator/interface.py`.** This will launch the program.

+## Input

 The program launches with a tkinter interface.
 The user is prompted to enter a nuclide that undergoes ß- decay as well as a path for the csv.
 The csv is written to a file called `Decay_Chain_[nuclide].csv` in the user-specified directory.
 If no directory is specified, the default is the current directory.